Engineering Cryptographic Protocols Group

 We are offering several exciting thesis topics for bachelor and master projects.
 Please have a look at our thesis topics page for more details.

-Thomas Schneider is program committee member of the 3.
-ACM Workshop on Information Hiding and Multimedia Security (ACM IH&MMSEC 2015).Read more
+Thomas Schneider is program committee member of the 12.
+ACM Asia Conference on Computer and Communications Security (ASIACCS) 2017.Read more